9

 1

 • Most of these programs are written for average runners looking to prepare for a marathon.
 They are designed to reduce injury risk.
 Running a marathon is a stress on your body, and many inexperienced runners are prone to injury.
-The plans are often written by coaches who have spent time working with beginners (like high school students who have never run before), and are well versed in injury prevention Jun 11, 2018 at 0:48
+The plans are often written by coaches who have spent time working with beginners (like high school students who have never run before), and are well versed in injury prevention Commented Jun 11, 2018 at 0:48

 2